elastos/Elastos.ELA.SideChain.ESC/README.md

 by changing the default gas limit blocks converge to (`--targetgaslimit`) and the price transactions are accepted at (`--gasprice`).

-## Upgrade EVM to support Solidity 0.8.19
+## Upgrade EVM version to London
 This section highlights the main breaking changes introduced in Solidity version 0.8.19.
 For the full list check [the release changelog](https://github.com/ethereum/solidity/releases/tag/v0.8.19)

 ## Contribution